top of page

 Indirect Costs

-While C-parts have low unit costs, their indirect costs—such as sourcing, ordering, handling, and inventory management—can contribute significantly to overall expenses.
-Frequent orders from multiple suppliers often increase administrative overheads and logistics costs.
+While C-parts have low direct costs, their indirect costs—sourcing, handling, and inventory management—can be significant.
+Frequent orders lead to increased administrative overheads.

 Quality Assurance